Planning Applications FAQs

 There are two types of planning permission:

 The National Park Authority is the Local Planning Authority for land within their boundary of the National Park.
-Enquiries about land use planning matters in the National Park area should therefore be directed to the National Park Authority rather than the County Council, Hyperlink cannot be resolved(PCNP_Planning).
+Enquiries about land use planning matters in the National Park area should therefore be directed to the National Park Authority rather than the County Council.

 The authority has the power to take enforcement action to remove unauthorised buildings or to stop unauthorised uses.
 This is a discretionary power.